A roadmap for the computation of persistent homology: Computation of PH for data

 \subsection{Statistical interpretation of topological summaries}

-Once we have obtained the barcodes, we need to interpret the results of our computations.
+Once one has obtained barcodes, one needs to interpret the results of computations.
 In applications, one often wants to compare the output of a computation for a certain data set with the output for a null model.
 Alternatively, one may be studying data sets from the output of a generative model (e.g., many realizations from a model of random networks), and it is then necessary to average results over multiple realizations.
 In the first instance, one needs both a way to compare the two different outputs and a way to evaluate the significance of the result for the original data set.
 In the second case, one needs a way to calculate appropriate averages (e.g., summary statistics) of the result of the computations.

+From a statistical perspective, one can interpret a barcode as an unknown quantity that one tries to estimate by computing PH.
 If one wants to use PH in applications, one thus needs a reliable way to apply statistical methods to the output of the computation of PH.
 To our knowledge, statistical methods for PH were addressed for the first time in the paper \cite{BK07}.
-Roughly, there are two basic types of current approaches to this problem.
-In the first approach, one studies properties of a metric space whose points are persistence diagrams, while in the second approach one studies ``features'' of persistence diagrams.
+Roughly speaking, there are three current approaches to the problem of statistical analysis of barcodes.
+In the first approach, researchers study topological properties of random simplicial complexes (see, e.g., \cite{ABW14,bianconi16}) and the review papers \cite{ABBSW10,kahle14}.
+One can view random simplicial complexes as null models to compare with empirical data when studying PH.
+In the second approach, one studies properties of a metric space whose points are persistence diagrams.
+In the third approach, one studies ``features'' of persistence diagrams.
+We will provide a bit more detail about the second and third approaches.